Kernel Wealth Review

 - The NZ 50 ESG Tilted fund has an annual fee of 0.25% which makes it one of the cheapest ethical funds available.

-- Overall, there are thirteen funds to invest in, and each offer a unique sector, theme or market focus.
+- Overall, there are 25 funds to invest in, and each offer a unique sector, theme or market focus.
 Most investors, we understand, invest in more than one fund to diversify their holding.

-- The minimum investment is $1 and there are no monthly platform fees until the portfolio is above $25,000.
+- The minimum investment is $1 and there are no monthly platform fees for any investors.

 - There’s no joining fee, meaning every dollar you invest goes directly to your Kernel fund(s).